-For the year ended December 31, 2021, we paid to our executive officers an aggregate of RMB2.2 million (US\$0.3 million) in cash and RMB0.4 million (US\$59 thousand) for benefits including certain contributions equal to certain percentages of each officer's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund as required by PRC law, and US\$0.2 million to our independent directors.
-We did not make additional payments to our executive officers for their role as directors for the year ended December 31, 2021.
+For the year ended December 31, 2022, we paid to our executive officers an aggregate of RMB3.0 million (US\$0.4 million) in cash and RMB0.4 million (US\$57 thousand) for benefits including certain contributions equal to certain percentages of each officer's salary for his or her pension insurance, medical insurance, supplementary medical insurance, unemployment insurance and other statutory benefits and a housing provident fund as required by PRC law, and US\$0.2 million to our independent directors.
+We did not make additional payments to our executive officers for their role as directors for the year ended December 31, 2022.